Icenium/icenium-cli/docs/man_pages/project/creation/create-screenbuilder.md

 ### Attributes
 * `<App name>` is the name of the application.
 The maximum length is 30 characters.
 You can use only the following characters: A-Z, a-z, 0-9, underscore (_), dot (.), hyphen (-) and space ( ).
-* `<App ID>` must consist of at least three alphanumeric strings, separated by a dot (.).
-Each string must start with a letter.
+* `<App ID>` must consist of one or more alphanumeric strings, separated by a dot.
+The strings must be valid uniform type identifiers (UTIs), containing letters, numbers, hyphens, underscores or periods.
 The application identifier corresponds to the Bundle ID for iOS apps and to the package identifier for Android apps.

 <% if(isHtml) { %>
 ### Related Commands